> Folk Music > Songs > Susan's Adventures in a Man-of-War / Young Susan on Board of a Man-of-War

 We like songs of strong-willed women (well, Barbara does, anyway) which is why we sing this version of Young Susan—who, unlike the other Young Susan to the same tune, goes of to sea with her bloke instead of wimping it on shore—serves her right that she got shot, then (says Tom)!
 This Young Susan also comes from Ashton's Real Sailor Songs although, mostly, of course, they aren't!
 We're beginning to think that “her life was not insured”, in v.4, is not a misreading of “‘her life was not ensured”—because there was a period when, for voyages to China, John Company could indeed not get insurance!
 This may come as a disappointment to everyone who's heard us introduce the song over the last twenty years.

-Jack Rutter sang Young Susan on Board of a Man-of-War on his 2017 CD Hills.
-He noted:
+Jack Rutter sang Young Susan on Board of a Man-of-War on his 2017 CD Hills and in 2022 on the Topic anthology Sea Song Sessions.
+He noted on his album:

 Jack Rutter sings Young Susan on Board of a Man-of-War